 With the system configured the modem can be deployed into the water.
-As the unit is lowered the C-Star will have already been streaming data into the modems buffer, the user has the choice as to whether to upload this initial data from pre deployment or to clear the buffer and only receive data sent after this point.
-If the user would like to receive all of the logged data then they can simply send the acoustic command:
+As the unit is lowered the C-Star will have already been streaming data into the modems buffer.
+The user has the choice to upload this initial data from pre deployment or to clear the buffer and only receive data sent after this point.
+If the user would like to receive all of the logged data, then they can simply send the acoustic command: